dusk-network/bls12_381-sign-go/README.md

 make build
 ```

-This will create the static C library for you and link it with the Go binary,
+This will create the static C library for you and link it with the Go binary
-as well as .
+via cgo, as well as the microservice binary, and last but not least,
+generates the Go grpc/protobuf which is placed in `bls/proto/bls12381sig.pb.go`.

+The generated code is used by the functions in ipc*.go to encode requests
+and decode responses from the Rust gRPC protobuf service that runs to
+provide the API in this mode.

 ## Testing